-One of Ireland's most celebrated private fisheries sits in the Doolough valley — two loughs, Doolough and Finlough, feed the short Bundorragha river that runs to Killary Harbour, Ireland's only true fjord.
+One of Ireland's most celebrated private fisheries sits in the Doolough valley — a conservation-led operation.
+Two loughs, Doolough and Finlough, feed the short Bundorragha river that runs to Killary Harbour, Ireland's only true fjord.
 Most salmon are taken in the brief river; some in Finlough, rarely in Doolough.
 The setting is as important as the fishing — wild and beautiful in a way that stays with you.
 A small spring run of multi-sea-winter salmon from April; grilse-dominated from June onwards.
 Very fast spate response — fishable windows are brief after rain.
 Fish the pools systematically with tube flies, taking advantage of the quick rise and drop.
+Delphi's rule protects the wild gene pool: any fish of hatchery origin ('ranchers', recognised by a clipped adipose fin) must be killed, while wild salmon are released — with the single exception of an angler's first-ever salmon, which may be kept.
+All sea trout are catch-and-release.

 - Lough system